luke-de-vos/addons/README.md

 ### TODO

+- Prop Siccer
-- Prop Siccer: should only target innos.
+    - should only target innos.
 Avoid jester etc
-- Barrel Wand: right click parry?
+    - primary attack marks prop and consumes ammo.
+R sics all marked props
 - aa_global_funcs: vector normalization for propulsion should not necessarily result in a max value of 1.
 Normalizing like that will make propulsion in ordinal directions stronger than cardinal directions.
-- switch golden deag to pistol slot
+- switch golden deag to primary slot
     - need to download and extract first

 ### IDEAS